 - Possessing industry expertise – 70%

-Finally, a study by Momentum ITSMA shows that those who derive high ROIs from their thought leadership are able to do so because they are proactive in their strategy:
+Finally, a study by Momentum ITSMA shows that those who derive high ROIs from their thought leadership can do so because they are proactive in their strategy:

-In the face of such overwhelming proof, I am amazed to see how many boutique consultancy owners stubbornly refuse to allocate a sufficient amount of time on a regular basis to sharing their expertise!
+Given such overwhelming evidence, I am amazed how many boutique consultancy owners stubbornly refuse to allocate sufficient time regularly to share their expertise!

 In conclusion

-By focusing on delivering meaningful insights and engaging with my audience authentically, I was able to build trust and credibility, ultimately leading to two thriving consultancy businesses.
+I built trust and credibility by delivering meaningful insights and engaging authentically with my audience, ultimately leading to two thriving consultancy businesses.

-Today, research provides compelling evidence supporting the impact of thought leadership on business development, with decision-makers favoring companies that consistently share high-quality insights.
+Today, research provides compelling evidence supporting the impact of thought leadership on business development.
+Decision-makers favour companies that consistently share high-quality insights.

 My experience aligns with this data, proving that being proactive and strategic about sharing expertise attracts prospects and positions consultancies as leaders in their field.

-For boutique consultancy owners, committing to a thought leadership strategy is no longer optional; it’s essential for long-term success.
+Committing to a thought leadership strategy is no longer optional for boutique consultancy owners.
+It’s essential for long-term success.

 Interested in receiving all my learnings to build a better consultancy?